Étienne de la Vaissière

-Étienne de La Vaissière (born 5 November 1969 in Dijon) is a French historian, professor at the École des hautes études en sciences sociales, in Paris.
-He is teaching economic and social history of early medieval Central Asia, before and after the arrival of Islam.
-He is a specialist of the Sogdian culture, its traders and nobility, and also of the nomadic invasions of the 4th-5th centuries.
+Étienne de La Vaissière (born 5 November 1969) is a French historian, professor at the École des hautes études en sciences sociales, in Paris.
+He teaches the economic and social history of early medieval Central Asia, before and after the arrival of Islam.
+He is a specialist in Sogdian culture, its traders and nobility, and also in the nomadic invasions of the fourth and fifth centuries.